ralhei/pyRserve/doc/intro.rst

 Furthermore - and this makes everything feel very pythonic - all data structures will automatically be converted from native R to native Python and numpy types and back.

-Why is pyRserve still 'beta'?
+Status of pyRserve
 ------------------------------------------------------

 The question behind that usually is: Can pyRserve already be used for real work?

-Well, pyRserve has been used at various companies in production mode for over two years now.
+Well, pyRserve has been used at various companies in production mode for over three years now.
 So it is pretty stable and many things work as they should.
 However it is not complete yet - there are a few loose ends which should still be improved.
-Until then I still consider it `beta`-status.

 Changes
 ----------------
+* V 0.7.2 (2013-07-19)
+    * Tested with Python 3.3.x, R 3.0.1 and Rserve 1.7.0
+    * Updated documentation accordingly
+    * Code cleanup for pep8 (mostly)

+* V 0.7.1 (2013-06-23)
+    * Added link to new GitHub repository
+    * fixed URL to documentation

 * V 0.7.0 (2013-02-25)
     * Fixed problem when receiving very large result sets from R (added support for XT_LARGE header flag)
     * Correctly translate multi-dimensional R arrays into numpy arrays (preserve axes the right way)